1NF1N172/OSINT-framework/README.md

 ## Notes

-- The framework uses Bulgarian language prompts for user interaction
 - All scans require proper network connectivity
 - Some scans may take significant time depending on target size
 - Ensure you have proper authorization before scanning any target

 ## Author

-**Manuel Lyubomirov Vasilev**
-Faculty No. 18621
+1NF1N172

 ## License

-This project was developed as a diploma work.
 Please use responsibly and only on systems you own or have explicit permission to test.

 ## Disclaimer

 This tool is for educational and authorized security testing purposes only.
 Unauthorized access to computer systems is illegal.
 The authors are not responsible for any misuse of this software.